prifina-admin/internal-docs/quickstart/README.md

 - What transactional data your application will generate
 - Any configuration data you may need

-##Getting your Application Published
+## Getting your Application Published
 Application Details for App Market
 The App Market has the following fields that need to be filled out to describe the application and its various functionality included:

 - App name
-- Description [max xx characters]
+- Description [max 250 characters]
 - Key Features
 - Application Screenshot Images
 - App publisher name